It is not only our trains that are green – we also focus on solutions for sustainability and climate protection in our maintenance depots.

-We operate another CO2-free S-Bahn maintenance depot in Hamburg-Stellingen.
-In the 160-meter-long maintenance shed there, we can maintain and repair trains on four tracks and eight work stations simultaneously – seven days a week and around the clock.
+We operate another climate neutral S-Bahn maintenance depot in Hamburg-Stellingen.
+In the 160-meter-long maintenance shed there, we can maintain and repair trains seven days a week and around the clock.
 Solar cells cover the depot's entire electricity and heating requirements in summer.
 Additional electricity is generated exclusively from renewable energy sources.
 LED illumination systems are used throughout the facility, while rainwater is collected and fed into the groundwater using infiltration systems, rounding off the green solutions.

 Our commitment to the environment does not stop at the national border.
-Further afield, we are building maintenance depots with our subsidiary DB Arriva in accordance with sustainability criteria at both Guimarães in Portugal and Rhyl in the UK.
+Further afield, we have built maintenance depots with our subsidiary DB Arriva in accordance with sustainability criteria at both Guimarães in Portugal and Rhyl in the UK.